olvlvl/composer-attribute-collector/README.md

 require_once 'vendor/autoload.php';
 require_once 'vendor/attributes.php'; // <-- the file created by the plugin

-foreach (Attributes::findTargetClasses(AsMessageHandler::class) as $target) {
+// Find the target classes of the AsMessageHandler attribute. foreach (Attributes::findTargetClasses(AsMessageHandler::class) as $target) {
     // $target->attribute is an instance of the specified attribute
     // with the actual data.
     var_dump($target->name, $target->attribute);
 }

-foreach (Attributes::findTargetMethods(Route::class) as $target) {
+// Find the target methods of the Route attribute. foreach (Attributes::findTargetMethods(Route::class) as $target) {
     var_dump($target->class, $target->name, $target->attribute);
 }

+// Find attributes for the ArticleController class.
+$attributes = Attributes::forClass(ArticleController::class);

+var_dump($attributes->classAttributes);
+var_dump($attributes->methodsAttributes);
 ```